alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

 **TODO**: Actual requirements of implementors - essentially, they follow what Operators need?

 ## Performance and Efficiency
-**JL: Recommend deletion - these are best for a BCP doc or implementation doc**

  * Can authoritative server operators limit resource-exhaustion attacks against private DNS mechanisms from having an impact on traditional (non-private) authoritative DNS availability?
 (JL: seems easy to implement per host connection limits and implement other standard DDoS protections - again for a later BCP doc)
  * What are best practices for authoritative server operators that can minimize latency and unavailability?
  * What are best practices for recursors?

 # Security Considerations